Azure/meta-azure-service-broker/docs/how-admin-deploy-the-broker.md

     * Modules related configurations

-      Only SQL database service has the configurations for now.
+      It is allow to pre-configure some SQL server credentials for SQL database service.
 The default value of `AZURE_SQLDB_ALLOW_TO_CREATE_SQL_SERVER` is `true`.
 The default value of `AZURE_SQLDB_ENABLE_TRANSPARENT_DATA_ENCRYPTION` is `false`. `AZURE_SQLDB_SQL_SERVER_POOL` is an array of SQL server credentials.
 Each element in the array should contain all the five parameters: resourceGroup, location, sqlServerName, administratorLogin and administratorLoginPassword.

       ```
       AZURE_SQLDB_ALLOW_TO_CREATE_SQL_SERVER: true | false